Am0rphous/Awesome/Gaming On Linux.md

 - [moonlight-stream.org ](https://moonlight-stream.org/) - " Moonlight allows you to play your PC games on almost any device, whether you're in another room or miles away from your gaming rig."
   - [Moonlight-qt](https://github.com/moonlight-stream/moonlight-qt) - GameStream client for PCs (Windows, Mac, Linux, and Steam Link)
 - [Phoenicis PlayOnLinux](https://github.com/PhoenicisOrg/phoenicis) - Software which allows you to easily install and use numerous games and apps designed to run with Windows. [phoenicis.org](https://phoenicis.org/)
+- [Play.it](https://forge.dotslashplay.it/play.it) - an easy way to install commercial games on GNU/Linux - [Downloads](https://forge.dotslashplay.it/play.it/downloads)
+  - [play.it library and wrapper](https://forge.dotslashplay.it/play.it/scripts) - This is the main repository, providing ./play.it library and the "play.it" command.
 - [playOnLinux.com](https://www.playonlinux.com/en/) - [Supported app list](https://www.playonlinux.com/en/supported_apps-1-0.html)
 - [PlayOnLinux4](https://github.com/PlayOnLinux/POL-POM-4) - PlayOnLinux 4 repository.
 - [Proton](https://github.com/ValveSoftware/Proton) - Compatibility tool for Steam Play based on Wine and additional components.